Table of Contents

 Definition of Qtum

-Qtum is the open-source blockchain platform that takes some of the best parts of Bitcoin and Ethereum and wraps them into a developer-friendly platform.
-It capable of supporting highly secure decentralized applications (DApps).
+Qtum is an open-source blockchain platform that takes some of the best parts of Bitcoin and Ethereum and wraps them into a developer-friendly platform.
+It is capable of supporting highly secure decentralized applications (DApps).

-Also it produce the first UTXO-based intelligent contract platform.
+Also, it produces the first UTXO-based intelligent contract platform.
 And unlike Bitcoin and Ethereum (for now), Qtum is secure by proof-of-stake (PoS) — more on this later.

-Also, the platform features the theoretical amount of up to 70 transactions per second (TPS) — making it around 16 times faster than Bitcoin and seven times faster than Ethereum.
+Also, the platform features a theoretical amount of up to 70 transactions per second (TPS) — making it around 16 times faster than Bitcoin and seven times faster than Ethereum.

-It also topographies low inflation and fairly distributes block rewards, ensuring stakeholders and sufficiently compensate for securing the network.
+It also topographies low inflation and fairly distributes block rewards, ensuring stakeholders and sufficiently compensated for securing the network.

-And Qtum found in 2016 and launched its main net in September 2017.
-Like many 2016-2017 era platforms, Qtum was initially funded through an initial coin offering (ICO).
+Qtum was founded in 2016 and launched its main net in September 2017.
+Like many 2016-2017 era platforms, Qtums was initially funded through an initial coin offering (ICO).

 And it’s raising a total of dollar15.6 million in Bitcoin (BTC) and Ether (ETH).
 At the time, this is the fourth highest-grossing ICO always.